 Authenticity is underrated.
 It’s more than being honest with the world.
 It’s about being honest with yourself.
 There are many advantages to being authentic.
 Most importantly, you’ll no longer feel the need to change your words and actions to impress others.
 You can relax and be yourself.

 Before you can be authentic, it’s important to know yourself.
 This includes your values and goals.
 Authenticity becomes possible when you know what’s important to you.

-Embrace the authenticity flowing from being in your Flame of Genius and present yourself honestly:
+Embrace authenticity and present yourself honestly:

 1. Give up the need to appear perfect.
 Excellent is good enough.
 But seriously, when you don’t need to appear perfect, you’re in the position to be honest.
 No one can be perfect and honest at the same time.
 Avoid putting on a show for the rest of the world.
 You’ll only feel bad about yourself later.